The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Experimental Setup

 \subsection{Models}

-We study the mechanisms underlying spatial reasoning in two transformer-based VLMs: \textit{Qwen2-VL-7B-Instruct}, \textit{Gemma-3-4b-it}.
+The mechanistic study is performed with three transformer-based VLMs: \texttt{Qwen2-VL-7B-Instruct} and \texttt{Gemma-3-4b-it}.
 These models differ in scale and training data, allowing us to assess whether the identified mechanisms generalize across diverse VLM designs.
-The behavioral performance of the models on the spatial reasoning task is summarized in Table~\ref{tab:behavioral}.
-As shown, both models achieve near-perfect performance on the synthetic settings and strong performance on the What’sUp dataset, enabling reliable causal analysis.
+The behavioral performance of the models on the spatial variable binding tasks is summarized in Table~\ref{tab:behavioral}.
+For causal experiments, we restrict analysis to examples where the model answers correctly, ensuring the identified mechanisms reflect genuine behavior rather than noise.
+Nevertheless, we show generalization of the findings to failure cases in Sec.~\ref{sec:fixing}.